MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-hello-kusto.md

 1. In your preferred IDE or text editor, create a file named `hello-kusto` with the language appropriate extension and add code to do the following:

     - Import the *KustoClient* and *KustoConnectionStringBuilder* classes from the `azure.kusto.data` package.
-    - Define an empty function named `main` and calls it.
+    - Define an empty function named `main` and call it.

     ### [C\#](#tab/csharp)